 \emph{\textbf{$\bullet$ Stabilizing Sample Exploration:}} The particularity of the dynamic PAE generation also exists in the latent space of generator $\mathcal G$.
 Empirically, we observed a non-trivial gradient explosion behavior in the generator during training.
-The analysis is shown in section~\ref{sec:latent_evasion} and the supplementary material, indicating the difference between PAE generation and conventional tasks.
+The analysis is shown in the supplementary material, indicating the difference between PAE generation and conventional tasks.
 We recognize it as the \textbf{latent evasion} problem, which stems from the process of exploring PAEs.

 Specifically, due to the analyzed noisy gradient problem, the discovery of new conditional PAEs often requires multiple steps of fitting to emerge.
 Meanwhile, the disentangled representations and weights within the model continuously deviate towards a certain direction throughout the multi-step fitting process, causing their norms to continually increase.
-Furthermore, the overall discontinuity of the PAE distribution further intensifies this phenomenon.
 Therefore, the optimization speed of the model’s internal representations should be slowed down.
-Thus, to tackle this problem, we incorporate a regularization loss on the latent representation of PAEs $\mathbf Z$ to stabilize the exploration, which together regularizes the PAEs with the total variation loss $\mathcal{L}_\mathrm{TV}$~\cite{rudin1992nonlinear} on the data space that eliminates the frequency discrepancy between PAEs and physical realizable images:
+Thus, to tackle this problem, we incorporate a regularization loss on the latent representation of PAEs $\mathbf Z_{\boldsymbol\lambda}$ to stabilize the exploration, which together regularizes the PAEs with the total variation loss $\mathcal{L}_\mathrm{TV}$~\cite{rudin1992nonlinear} on the data space that eliminates the frequency discrepancy between PAEs and physically realizable images:

-where $\gamma$ is the hyper-parameter.
+where $\gamma$ is the hyperparameter.
 Note that the latent regularization is more like \textit{BatchNorm}, which aims at tackling the optimization difficulties rather than preventing overfitting.
 We further compare the regularization with the classical VAE prior in experiments.